 This is what was printed on the back of the 1963 edition.

-Ben Cuellar Jr., native son of Texas is a descendant of Antonio Ximenes, one of the first Spaniards to come into Texas: a great-grandson of Don Juan Ximenes, a soldier under Ben Milam: and a relative of Don Damasio Ximenes who died in the Alamo.
+Ben Cuellar Jr., a native son of Texas is a descendant of Antonio Ximenes, one of the first Spaniards to come into Texas: a great-grandson of Don Juan Ximenes, a soldier under Ben Milam: and a relative of Don Damasio Ximenes who died in the Alamo.
 The Ximenes name looms large in Texas Revolution.

 Get Your Copy of This Book: